TheGhouls/oct/doc/first_project.rst

     └── test_scripts
         └── v_user.py

-Those files are the minium required by an OCT project.
-We will see them in details in this documentation but let's take it file by file.
+Those files are the minimum required by an OCT project.
+We will analyze them in details in this documentation but let's take it file by file.

 Configuration